siberianfox/tinygwiki/Flow-Control-and-Footers.md

 ##Flow Control Problem Statement

 The control of the commands going to the TinyG board and the responses returned is a complex problem that we have been working through for some time now.
-It's one class of problem if the machine is moving at nominal feed rates and Gcode segment lengths (block lengths); it becomes significantly harder as the feed rates and command rates increase and the segment lengths decrease.
+It's one class of problem if the machine is moving at nominal feed rates and long-ish Gcode segment lengths (block lengths); it becomes significantly harder as the feed rates and command rates increase and the segment lengths decrease.

 ###Flow Control Issues Explained